andyl/uber_gen/README.md

 If we can't find good refactoring libraries, then perhaps we could build our own, borrowing techniques from the Elixir Code Formatter or other tech.
-Or perhaps we could hack together some Refactoring functions that weren't based on AST manipulation.
-Or perhaps we could pass on the whole project for now, wait awhile and see if some related tech emerges.
+Or perhaps we could hack together some Refactoring functions that are not based on AST manipulation.
+Or perhaps we could pass on the whole project for now, wait awhile and see if some supporting tech emerges.